About NSPRA

 Yes, your great work has a good chance of winning an award.
 The Gold Medallion program is the most competitive; you compete against all other submissions in your category.
 In the Golden Achievement program, you only compete against yourself based on whether you meet the criteria for that award.
 Normally, a high percentage of Golden Achievement submissions are granted the award as long as they meet the program’s criteria.
 In the Publications and Digital Media Excellence program, your entry will be judged within a category for organizations of a similar type and size.

-In 2022, NSPRA issued 1,170 Publications and Digital Media Excellence Awards, 111 Golden Achievement Awards and four Gold Medallion Awards.
+In 2023, NSPRA issued 1,159 Publications and Digital Media Excellence Awards, 122 Golden Achievement Awards and eight Gold Medallion Awards

 NSPRA uses experienced, award-winning professionals to evaluate entries in the Gold Medallion Awards, Golden Achievement Awards and Publications and Digital Media Excellence Awards programs.
 Additionally, judges for the Gold Medallion Awards must hold accreditation in public relations (APR).